Adam-it/TilesLinksForSPOnline/.github/ISSUE_TEMPLATE/---feature-request--new-idea-.md

 ---
 name: "\U0001F4A1 Feature request (new idea)"
 about: Suggest an idea for this project
-title: ''
+title: '[💡 Feature]  '
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+### Is your feature request related to a problem?
+Please describe.

-A clear and concise description ... as best as you can 👍
+> A clear and concise description ... as best as you can 👍

-**Describe the solution you'd like**
+### Describe the solution you'd like

-A clear and concise description 📑
+> A clear and concise description 📑

-**Additional context**
+### Additional context

-Add any other context or screenshots about the feature request here.
+> Add any other context or screenshots about the feature request here.
 Anything that might help me would be a great help.. thanks 😊